h0bbl3s/Example_08/README.md

 ![original](rgb_led_schematic.png)

-A well as the one from the book:
+A well as the one from the book that goes with the above code:

 ![station](book_schematic.png)